 Loss of control due to late information?

 The plaintiff was employed by the defendant for the whole of December 2016 and thus for a short period of time.
-In 2020, he requested and received information about the processing of his personal data in accordance with Art.
-15 GDPR.
+In 2020, he requested information about the Processing of his or her personal data in accordance with Art.
+15 GDPR and received it.
 Two years later, in October 2022, he submitted another request for information.
 He wanted to check whether data was still being processed.
 The defendant initially did not respond, so the plaintiff repeated his request for information, setting a deadline.
 Only after another request did the defendant provide a response, which the plaintiff objected to as incomplete.

 The plaintiff then claimed non-material damages due to loss of control over his data and demanded at least 2,000 euros in compensation.
 The Duisburg Labor Court ordered the defendant to pay damages in the amount of 10,000 euros.
 On appeal, however, the Düsseldorf Regional Labor Court dismissed the claim.
 The BAG ultimately confirmed this dismissal.